kmesh-net/website/content/en/docs/userguide/kiali.md

 Forwarding from 0.0.0.0:20001 -> 20001
 ```

-2. View the traffic graph in Kiali from browser
+2. View the traffic graph in Kiali from browser.

 Visit `Traffic Graph` panel.
 Select the `default` namespace at the top of left.

 <div align="center">
 <img src="/docs/userguide/kiali.png" width="1400" />
 </div>

+*In this traffic topology graph, the blue lines represent TCP traffic, which is proxied by Kmesh, while the green lines represent HTTP traffic, which is proxied by Waypoint.
+For more information about Kiali's traffic topology graph, please refer to [Kiali's documentation](https://kiali.io/docs/features/topology/).*

 ### Cleanup